 If you’re racing time trials on Zwift, upgrading your frame and wheels will cut some significant time off your efforts.
 And in the “race of truth” where there is no hiding in the draft, every bit of savings counts!

-But figuring out where to spend your hard-earned Drops can be confusing, so we’ve put together this table which lists the fastest TT frame and wheelset available at each Zwift level.
+But figuring out where to spend your hard-earned Drops can be confusing, so we’ve put together these tables listing the fastest TT frame and wheelset available at each Zwift level.

-(Keep in mind this list applies only to flat and rolling routes.
+Keep in mind this list applies only to flat and rolling routes.
 The list below is essentially a simplified, flat-race-focused version of our complete Zwift Shopping Guide.
-If the climbs in your time trial race last more than a few minutes, you may want to consider a more climbing-friendly setup.)
+If the climbs in your time trial race are steep and/or last more than a few minutes, you may want to consider a more climbing-friendly setup.

 Fastest TT Frames